L&S Summer Budget Model

 Budget Model Definitions

-- Revenue per paid credit is the fixed dollar amount that departments will receive for each paid credit above baseline paid credits, and will pay for each paid credit below baseline paid credits.
-This college-wide amount remains at $300 for 2020.
+- Revenue per paid credit is the fixed dollar amount that departments will receive for each paid credit.
+This college-wide amount is $300.
 This amount is pegged to the in-state tuition rate, and is unlikely to change unless in-state tuition changes.

 - Department surplus is the net dollar amount earned by the department.
 Department surplus is equal to $300 per paid credit minus their actual costs.

 Summer ProposalsL&S departments will complete a Summer Budget Proposal spreadsheet.
-The call for proposals typically goes out in September with proposals due mid-October.
-Technical instructions are available at the following Gateway page: L&S Summer Budget Proposals .
-The College will send approvals/responses to departments in November.
+The spreadsheet and its technical instructions are available on the Gateway: L&S Summer Budget Proposals

 - $300 * estimated paid credits minus estimated instructional costs